Your Open Day guide

 Set in a harbour close to the centre of Portsmouth, Gunwharf Quays is the south’s leading designer outlet and a superb leisure destination.
 Wander over to Gunwharf to shop and dine whilst you take in the coastal views of our city.

-End your visit on a high at Emirates Spinnaker Tower in Gunwharf Quays and view the city from a height of 100 metres.
-Open Day visitors get 25% off the ticket price per person (this offer rate applies to groups of up to 6 people).
+End your visit on a high at the Spinnaker Tower in Gunwharf Quays and view the city from a height of 100 metres.
+Open Day visitors get 20% off the ticket price per person.

 To see a different side of Portsmouth, head to Southsea for independent pubs, cafes, restaurants and shops.